Raju Rocket

 Raju Rocket is a 2012 Pakistani comedy drama serial aired on the Hum TV.
 The serial was first aired on 27 August 2012; and was directed by Saima Waseem and written by Imran Ali Safir, starring Danish Taimoor, Sumbul Iqbal, Madiha Rizvi, Rubina Ashraf, Nadia Afghan and Qazi Wajid.

+It with peaked with 8.0 TRP, becoming the second most watched drama in the Pakistan history after Humsafar which got 9.8 TRP.